 Furthermore, there have been other unforeseen issues.
 In July 2018, for instance, a hydropower dam burst in the coffee-growing region of Attapeu in southern Laos, near the Cambodian border.
 This sent 5 billion cubic metres of water rushing through the region.

-This unearthed a totally unknown number of unexploded explosives and redistributed them across previously cleared areas.
+This unearthed an unknown number of unexploded explosives and redistributed them across previously cleared areas.
 There is no certainty about where the mines went, effectively “resetting” progress on clearance efforts throughout much of the region.

 Growing Specialty Coffee In New Areas